maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 - A USB copper connector
 - A pull-up resistor on RX (for the master only)
 - A diode between RX and TX (cathode on TX)
-- A few LEDs and current limiting resistors connected to GPIOs so that I a have a visual feedback of the communication
+- A few LEDs and current limiting resistors connected to GPIOs so that I have a visual feedback of the communication
-- A 4x connector for programmation through SWD
+- A 4x connector for Programmation through SWD
 - Connectors for RX, TX, 3.3V, 5V, GND.

 The Altium schematic is shown below and is available in the design files.